lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 Creating Spectrum Objects
 -------------------------

-A :class:`~soxs.spectra.Spectrum` object is simply defined by a table of energies and photon fluxes.
-There are several ways to create a :class:`~soxs.spectra.Spectrum`, depending on your use case.
+A :class:`~soxs.spectra.base.Spectrum` object is simply defined by a table of energies and photon fluxes.
+There are several ways to create a :class:`~soxs.spectra.base.Spectrum`, depending on your use case.

 Creating a Constant Spectrum
 ++++++++++++++++++++++++++++

-A simple constant spectrum can be created using the :meth:`~soxs.spectra.Spectrum.from_constant` method.
+A simple constant spectrum can be created using the :meth:`~soxs.spectra.base.Spectrum.from_constant` method.
 This takes as input the value of the flux ``const_flux``, which is in units of :math:`{\rm photons}~{\rm cm}^{-2}~{\rm s}^{-1}~{\rm keV}^{-1}`.
 The parameters ``emin``, ``emax``, ``nbins``, and ``binscale`` are used to control the binning.